 Oh, and my ass is way higher than it used to be.
 Didn’t know that was possible.

-4. How does Katie help you on this journey?
+4. How did Katie Uhran help you on your fitness and weight loss journey?

-You can join Shelby on over at Travels With Shelby-- her personal passion blog where she shares some of her physical travels, as well as explores the metaphysical world of the human experience, her commercial work over at Fired Up Media, and of course her beautiful wedding videography collections for her clients at Nest Productions Videography.
+You can join Shelby on over at Travels With Shelby-- her personal passion blog where she shares some of her physical travels, as well as explores the metaphysical world of the human experience, learn about how she help badass entrepreneurs become powerhouses over at Ruby Riot Creatives (and they’re pretty amazing at filming destination weddings, too!)